-- Creating the impression that the consumer cannot leave the premises until a contract is formed.
-This in reality is perception of imprisonment and is illegal in every sense of the word.
+Creating the impression that the consumer cannot leave the premises until a contract is formed.
+This, in reality, is the perception of imprisonment and is illegal in every sense of the word.

-- Conducting personal visits to timeshare consumer’s homes.
-When entry has been given then ignoring the consumer’s request to leave and not to return.
+Conducting personal visits to timeshare consumer’s homes.
+When an entry has been given then ignoring the consumer’s request to leave and not to return.

-These regulation are enforced European wide and also imparts on every European trader/businesses that advertise and market to all 480 million consumers in the EU, in the same way they do to domestic customers.
+These regulations are enforced Europe-wide and also impact on every European trader/businesses that advertise and market to all 480 million consumers in the EU, in the same way they do to domestic customers.

-The principle aim of the regulation is to boost consumer confidence and give businesses a uniform and transparent EU wide set of rules.
+The principal aim of the regulation is to boost consumer confidence and give businesses a uniform and transparent EU wide set of rules.

-As of 1st October 2014 new amendments have been made to the Consumer Protection from Unfair Trading Regulations which give consumers new rights to redress – specifically if you’ve been the victim of a misleading action/ in-action – for example a false statement – or aggressive selling.
+As of 1st of October 2014 new amendments have been made to the Consumer Protection from Unfair Trading Regulations which give consumers new rights to redress – specifically if you’ve been the victim of a misleading action/ in-action – for example, a false statement, or aggressive selling.

 These break down into three key areas:

-A right to undo the contract and void them
+A right to undo the contract and void it